miasungeunlee/AMOA-SEQ/README.md

 • provide phylogenetic tree of AMOA sequences using a curated AMOA database from Elves et al. 2018, Palomo et al 2022, Lee et al. 2023.

-See more details in the publication (hopefully publish soon!).
+See more details in the publication (Lee et al. 2023 hopefully publish soon!).

 ## Installation with Conda
 ````